Frequently Asked Questions

 What do I need to know as a First Time Burner?

-- Travel between Reno and the Event: For those of you driving, travel time from Reno is approximately two hours + customs & immigration formalities when heading to the Burn and up to six or more hours returning due to Exodus delays.
-For those of you flying into Reno, you may be able to rent a car, arrange space in advance on the Airport Bus, or for the ultimate Rock Star entrance, you may be able to book passage on the Air Shuttle (we can help with this).
+- Travel between Reno and the Event: For those of you driving, travel time from Reno is approximately two and a half hours + waiting time to go through Gate--which can be anywhere from 30 minutes up to eight hours.
+When leaving the Burn on Sunday or Exodus Monday, you may experience up to ten hours of delays leaving the city by vehicle.
+For those of you flying into Reno, you may be able to rent a car, arrange space in advance on a Burner Express bus from Reno Airport, or consider booking passage on Burner Express Air, which is under new management and increased prices between 50% and 200% in 2018.
 Note that rental car agencies may charge up to $250 in cleaning fees on the return of your vehicle unless it has been completely de-playafied!
 Allow at least two hours at a car wash to accomplish this.

-- Equipment: Burning Man is a Radical Self-Reliance event here is a guide on what to bring: Please note that Camp Above The Limit’s Minimum Equipment List requires that you bring goggles, Chap Stick/lip balm, and headlamps.
+- Equipment: Burning Man is a Radical Self-Reliance event.
+Here is a guide on what to bring: Please note that Camp Above The Limit’s Minimum Equipment List emphatically recommends that you bring goggles, Chap Stick/lip balm, and headlamps.
 Lightweight motorcycle goggles are strongly recommended; just be sure that your eyes can be completely shielded in the event of a dust storm.
 Bandanas make great dust masks!
 Also highly recommended: a Camelback or equivalent liquid container that you can take with you as you wander about, loaded with protein bars, snacks, and Emergen-C.

 - 1 person + 3 days on playa = about 4.5 gal